-Line 39: Federally tax-exempt interest and dividend income

-Interest and dividends, except from a business, are not taxed by Illinois.
+Line 39: Federally tax-exempt interest and dividend income Interest and dividends, except from a business, are not taxed by Illinois.
 Federally tax-exempt interest income you received as part of a business conducted in Illinois is taxed by Illinois.
-If this income was received
+If this income was received entirely in Illinois, enter the amount from Column A.

-- $\hfill\square$ entirely from Illinois sources, enter the amount from Column A. - ❑ both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.
+both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.